flatironinstitute/DeepFRI/README.md

 # Protein function prediction
-To predict functions of a protein use `predict.py` script with the following FLAGS:
+To predict functions of a protein use `predict.py` script with the following options:

 * `seq`             str, Protein sequence as a string
 * `cmap`            str, Name of a file storing protein contact map and sequence in `*.npz` file format